bobek/bobek.cz/source/blog/2019/workplace2slack/index.html.md

 toc: true
 ---

 We are using Slack extensively at [work](https://dtone.engineering).
-But some parts of the company likes FB Workplace for posting updates.
+But some parts of the company like FB Workplace for posting updates.
 As we are [remote](https://handbook.dtone.engineering) company, we need to keep these type of information accessible.
 This lead to development of simple `workplace2slack` service.
 I've also got interested in Elixir, so I took this pet project as a good motivation for starting with it.
-Please note, that quite new to the language, so do your search before committing to stuff mentioned here.
+Please note, that I'm quite new to the language, so do your search before committing to stuff mentioned here.

 Complete code is available at [github](https://github.com/bobek/workplace2slack).

 ## Getting started
 ### Initial Elixir project

 I have decided not to use Phoenix as I wanted to explore `Plug` a bit more.
-Not sure, if that was necessary but just Elixir and Plug turned to be more then enough for this little project.
+Not sure, if that was necessary but just Elixir and Plug turned to be more than enough for this little project.
 I assume, that you have [Elixir already installed](https://elixir-lang.org/install.html).

 Let's start with `mix new workplace2slack --sup` which will create a new Elixir project with preconfigured [supervision tree](https://hexdocs.pm/elixir/Supervisor.html).
 As we are building `http` API server, we need to add means of handling `http`.
 We will do that through `plug` (which is pluggable set of processors handling your request, similar to `rack` from Ruby world) and `cowboy` which is go to `http` server in Elixir world.
 We add project dependencies in `mix.exs`: